max-190/walterparse/README.md

 - `lax`:
     - The flags including the data will be passed to the executable.
 The data is ordered in the same order as the flags are defined in `wconfig`.
 For example, the default call when using the `wconfig` file included with this repository is:
     `./test -m "Hi there!" -n 1`
-    - The default call in the `wconfig` file may contain less flags than the total number of flags defined.
+    - The default call in the `wconfig` file may contain zero, some, or all previously defined flags.
     - `None`-flags are supported: you can pass flags to the executable that do not bring data with it.

 ### `-<m> <m_type> <m_comment>`